machavezg/CPPClass-CIS280X/HW1/Readme.md

 use for array2      function double2
 3. The third  function will have a return type of void and use call-by-reference using a pointer. use for array3      function double3

-Create 3 functions that will take an integer array and double every element in the array.
+<p>Create 3 functions that will take an integer array and double every element in the array.
 Use loops in the functions that are called to triple the values in the array elements.

 1. The first  function will have a return type of void and use call-by-reference using a c-style array.
      Use [ ] in  the function header: void triple1( int array1[ ], int size )
 use for array1      function triple1
 2. The second function will have a return type of void and use call-be-reference using a reference use for array2      function triple2